abhi15sep/find-unused-lambda-functions/README.md

 There are 3 variables you'll need to set within the Python script before running.
 These variables are:

-# S3 bucket where Athena will store query history
+S3 bucket where Athena will store query history
-# This bucket will be created in the region where the script is executed if it doesn't currently exist
+This bucket will be created in the region where the script is executed if it doesn't currently exist
-ATHENA_S3_BUCKET_NAME = "s3://athena-history-bucket-demo"
+> Example: ATHENA_S3_BUCKET_NAME = "s3://athena-history-bucket-demo"

-# Athena table to create for CloudTrail logs
+Athena table to create for CloudTrail logs
-# This table will be created in the 'default' Athena database
+This table will be created in the 'default' Athena database
-TABLE_NAME = "cloudtrail_logs"
+> Example: TABLE_NAME = "cloudtrail_logs"

-# Location of S3 bucket where CloudTrail logs are stored
-# including CloudTrail Lambda data events
-# CLOUDTRAIL_S3_BUCKET_NAME = "s3://{BucketName}/AWSLogs/{AccountID}/"
+Location of S3 bucket where CloudTrail logs are stored including CloudTrail Lambda data events CLOUDTRAIL_S3_BUCKET_NAME = "s3://{BucketName}/AWSLogs/{AccountID}/"
-CLOUDTRAIL_S3_BUCKET_NAME = "s3://cloudtrail-logs-bucket/AWSLogs/123456789012/"
+> Example: CLOUDTRAIL_S3_BUCKET_NAME = "s3://cloudtrail-logs-bucket/AWSLogs/123456789012/"

 ```
 Give the example